alexandrosangeli/l4-individual-project/meetings/meetings.md

 - What is the input data?
 Contact information? (from paper)
 - Ask for email to add to GitLab/GitHub.
 - Ask if timelog format looks okay.
+- Does the structure of the repository matter? (template on Moodle?)

 ### Minutes